areif-dev/.scripts/README.md

 -   Enter "y" or "n" to continue installing or quit, respectively
 -   All upgradable packages will then be upgraded and autoremoved

-### git_commit Script
+### git-commit Script

-The git_commit script is used to automatically stage, commit, and push all changes in a git repo
+The git-commit script is used to automatically stage, commit, and push all changes in a git repo

--   Enter "git_commit"
+-   Enter "git-commit" somewhere in the repo to of choide.
+Ideally in the root directory where the .git folder is
 -   A list of all changes to the git repo will be displayed along with a prompt to continue
 -   Enter "y" or "n" to continue with the commit or to quit, respectively
 -   Enter the commit message when prompted